Linear Dimensionality Reduction: Multiple Correspondence Analysis

 \section{Multiple Correspondence Analysis}

 Here, we develop a way to extend \CCA with more than 2 arrays $A$ and $B$.
 There are different ways to do it, which are not equivalent.
 Indeed, let us have 3 arrays, $A$, $B$ and $C$.
 Let us select one component per array, respectively $y_\a=Au_\a$, $y_\b=Bu_\b$ and $y_\c=Cu_c$ with $\|y_\a\|=\|y_\b\|=\|y_\c\|=1$.
 One can define three-ways \CCA as finding a triplet $(y_\a, y_\b, y_\c)$ such that their correlation is maximal.
 There is however no canonical way to define the correlation between 3 vectors.
-It can be defined as $\|y_\a \wedge y_\b \wedge y_\c\|$, or $\|y_\a + y_\b + y_\c\|$, or other ways.
+It can be defined from $\|y_\a \wedge y_\b \wedge y_\c\|$ (vectors are independent when their wedge product is maximal), or $\|y_\a + y_\b + y_\c\|$, or other ways.
 Here, we extend \CCA to more than two arrays along a way which passes through an equivalence between \CCA and \CoA.
 We then extend \CoA to more than two variables, and come back to \CCA through the equivalence between \CoA and \CCA.